KTibow/pi-DriveUp/latestversionerror.md

 ### What does the error look like?
 Something like:
 ```
-Couldn't load because of [the error].
+Couldn't get the latest version of backup.py because of [the error].
 ```
 ### Why did this happen?
 There are multiple possible reasons.
 A likely one is that you weren't connected to the Internet.
 If you can't fix it, [make an issue](https://github.com/KTibow/pi-DriveUp/issues/new).